Template Inheritance and Reusability

 {/foreach}

-However, if we create a new variable inside a named block or replace a value of existing one, the change will be visible only inside the block:
+However, if we create a new variable inside a named block or replace the value of an existing one, the change will only be visible inside the block:

 {var $foo = 'foo'}